 1. Provide a Written Notice to Vacate the Home

+The first step towards evicting someone in Flordia is to provide a written notice to vacate the home.
 Written notice must be given to the tenant at least three days before they are required to vacate the home.
 However, if the tenant pays rent during these three days, then the landlord must accept.
 However, the landlord does not have to accept if the amount paid is less than the required rent.
 According to Florida law, an eviction notice must be delivered by mail.

 2. File an Eviction Complaint